Blog Layout

 Ground

 Mindfulness is a practice, both for you and your clients, and you may find that either of you will need to pause and reground during a session.
-Trust your intuition and gently take a moment to get back into the present time and space any time you sense yourself or your client getting distracted or going beyond a threshold of inner safety.
+Trust your intuition and gently take a moment to get back into the present time and space when you sense yourself or your client getting distracted or going beyond a threshold of inner safety.

 Intend